Cody Ware

 $5.0 Million

-Cody Shane Ware (born November 7, 1995) is an American professional auto racing driver competing full-time in the NASCAR Cup Series.
-He drives the No. 51 Ford Mustang Dark Horse for Rick Ware Racing and also races in the IMSA VP Racing SportsCar Challenge.
-Ware is a third-generation racer with experience across stock car, sports car, and open-wheel disciplines, and is the son of NASCAR team owner Rick Ware.
+Cody Shane Ware (born November 7, 1995) is an American professional auto racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 51 Ford Mustang Dark Horse for Rick Ware Racing, and he also races in the IMSA VP Racing SportsCar Challenge for RWR with Ave Motorsports.
+A third-generation driver with experience in stock car, sports car, and open-wheel racing, he is the son of NASCAR team owner Rick Ware.
+Standing 6 feet 4 inches tall, Ware has built a versatile career across multiple disciplines of motorsports.

 Early Life and Background